 When a user attempts SSO the SAML response from Okta will contain the user’s first name, last name and email address.
 These are sent in addition to the default NameID attribute.
-The content of the response is viewed by clicking the Test Config button in the Configure Identity Provider tab :
+The content of the response is viewed by clicking the Test Config button in the IDP Configuration tab :

 The attribute names displayed in the test configuration window can be mapped to attributes in the application.
 The detailed procedure to do the same is explained in a later section.